Pirate-ai001/AI-Context-Synchronization-Tool/README.md

 ## Overview

 The **Context Sync Tool** is a file monitoring utility designed to track & monitor changes within a project directory, execute Git diffs, and log the status of any changes detected in files.
 It integrates seamlessly into your main project and provides live feedback on the status of file changes while tracking whether the system is idle or active.
-This tool is useful for syncing context in development environments and tracking any updates that occur across a corrosponding repository, this tool has not yet been tested/integrated with any ai model.
+This tool is useful for syncing context in development environments with AI Chatbots (eg. Claude, ChatGPT ect) and tracking any updates that occur across a corrosponding repository, this tool has not yet been tested/integrated with any ai model.

 ## Features